rhiza-research/abc/README.md

-# Adaptive Bias Correction
+# The Subseasonal World repo

-The `adaptive bias correction` package provides an a package for running the ABC subseasonal forecasting model.Here, _subseasonal_ refers to climate and weather forecasts made 2-6 weeks in advance.
+The subseasonal world repo is in development. _subseasonal_ refers to climate and weather forecasts made 2-6 weeks in advance.

 ## Modeling

-Mdoeling code is run using python.
+Code is run using python.
 Python packages and versions are managed by Rye.
 Install Rye to get started.

 ### Install Rye